 - Aluminum is lighter weight, which can make it easier to navigate across long distances and in the limited space of corridors and rooms.

 - Polymer is a durable alternative that is safe for walls and surfaces.
-Carts made with it come in a variety of colors, which can be helpful in color-coding dietary restrictions, floors, wings, or halls.
+Meal delivery carts made with it come in a variety of colors, which can be helpful in color-coding dietary restrictions, floors, wings, or halls.

 Not only is it important to consider the material the food serving cart is made of, you may want to consider whether the unit has a drain, which makes cleaning and sanitizing easier.